Fundraising

 Refer to https://www.productsafety.gov.au/standards/bicycle-helmets

-Recommendation to replace helmet every 3-5 yrs regardless of condition.
+It is recommended to replace your helmet every 3-5 yrs regardless of condition.

 Can I post on social media about the ride?

-If you use social media platforms such as Twitter, Facebook, LinkedIn or Instagram, we encourage you to regularly post your pre-ride training pics and comments, and your experiences on the Ride to keep your supporters/donors updated and involved.
+Yes — if you use social media platforms such as Facebook, LinkedIn or Instagram, we encourage you to regularly post your pre-ride training pics and comments, and your experiences on the Ride to keep your supporters/donors updated and involved.

 General tips: